Articles & Videos

 Stock the library with sound-focused books

-Encourage students to pair their synthetic phonics knowledge with their love of reading by stocking your library with books that feature focus sounds.
+Encourage students to pair their systematic synthetic phonics knowledge with their love of reading by stocking your library with books that feature focus sounds.

 Publish the Recommended Stories List in your library, or display the week’s focus sound and a relevant story each week.
 Your librarian may even like to dedicate a shelf to the week’s Recommended Stories.

-More Sound Waves Spelling articles & videos
+More Sound Waves Literacy articles & videos